julminen/aoc-2017/day_01/README.md

 Clojure code solution for Advent of Code day one puzzle

-## Usage
+## Overview

-I suggest to install Leiningen from https://leiningen.org/.
-Then run "lein run" in cloned directory.

-input.txt file was received from AoC and is probably (about) unique for each partitioner.
+Task was to solve "inverse captcha" in order to prove that protagonist is not a human.

 ## License